SEVEN LETTERS TO THE SEVEN CONGREGATIONS

 – Matthew 20:13-16

 Thus by means of this illustration, Jesus revealed that fleshly thinking would affect some of the older anointed Christians, even asking if their eye had become wicked.
-Because their attitude did not cause these disgruntled ones to loose their reward (20:14), the illustration seems to be more of a warning than a prophecy.
+Because their attitude did not cause these disgruntled ones to lose their reward (20:14), the illustration seems to be more of a warning than a prophecy.

 For those with an ear, the illustration reveals: